fouadZiaa/Surfs-Up/README.md

 Software:
    -  **SQLlite**
    -  **SQL**
-   -  **Jupyter Notebook**
    -  **Flask Web Server**

 ## Project Overview
-This analysis project requires a quick build, quick turnaround data frame that pulls information from available Hawaiian Weather websites.
+This analysis requires a quick build, quick turnaround data frame that pulls information from available Hawaiian Weather websites.

 ### Purpose
 The purpose of this analysis is to help W. Avy, a famous surfer and investor make important business decisions about opening an ice cream